hadley/adv-r/functions.md

     f(x)
     x$a

-This is a notable exception to languages like Java where you can modify the inputs to a function.
+This is notably different to languages like Java where you can modify the inputs to a function.
 This copy-on-modify behaviour has important performance consequences which are discussed in depth in [[profiling]].
 (Note that the performance consequences are a result of R's implementation of copy-on-modify semantics, they are not true in general.
 Clojure is a new language that makes extensive use of copy-on-modify semantics with limited performance consequences.)

 Most base R functions are pure, with a few notable exceptions: